-As a choirmaster people often tell me that they worry about joining a choir because, although they would love to sing, they don’t read music.
+As a choir leader people often tell me that they worry about joining a choir because, although they would love to sing, they don’t read music.
 This has also been an issue with people applying for Choral Holidays.

 The common misconception is that people who can read music can just pick up a piece and sing it.
 That is a completely different skill and is called sight reading.
 The ability to sight-read is by no means something that all professional musicians can do either.
 Comparatively few professional singers are good sight readers.

 The ability to read music, especially for beginners, is really more concerned with ones ability to look at a piece of music and tell whether the musical notes are going higher or lower.
 If they are written higher on the stave then you sing a higher note, if they are lower you sing lower.
 The rest is just a question of degrees.

 If you were to give a set of darts to someone who had never played darts before and place them in front of a board, there is very little chance they would score 180 straight off.
 However, with practice, their ability to judge the weight and flight of the dart would improve.
 Likewise, with experience comes more of an ability to judge by what degree the notes are higher or lower.

 Rhythm is really just a question of very simple maths using a few easily recognizable symbols.

 It is of course useful to learn the names of the lines and spaces on the stave and this once again is simply a case of knowing where one letter is and counting up.
 So the lowest line on the stave of a soprano, alto or tenor line is an E. The space above it is an F, the next line G, then A (space), B (line), C (Space), D (Line), E (space) F (line).
 This enables you to pinpoint the place to which a conductor is referring.